 What is the difference between hypercalcemia and hypocalcemia?

-Keeping this in consideration, what is meant by Hypo and hypercalcemia?
+Also to know is, what is meant by Hypo and hypercalcemia?

 Definition.
 Hypocalcemia = total serum calcium concentration < 8.5 mg/dL (< 2.12 mmol/L), or ionized (or free) calcium concentration < 4.65 mg/dL (< 1.16 mmol/L) Hypercalcemia = total serum calcium concentration > 10.5 mg/dL (> 2.62 mmol/L), or ionized (free) calcium concentration > 5.25 mg/dL (> 1.31 mmol/L)

-Additionally, which glands disorders can result in hypercalcemia and hypocalcemia?
+Considering this, which glands disorders can result in hypercalcemia and hypocalcemia?

 Chronic kidney disease (CKD) usually results in hypocalcemia, but prolonged hyperphosphatemia and low vitamin D levels lead to enhanced parathyroid hormone (PTH) secretion which can result in hypercalcemia.